JustinTArthur/socklocks/README.md

 It's implemented in Python 3 using only the standard libraries.
 The code can serve as reference for a faster implementation such as one written in C or Rust.

+It's written by Justin Turner Arthur and is licensed under the Apache License 2.0.

 ## Usage
 The primary lock classes are `SocketLock` and `SocketLockThreadSafe`.
 Like most locks in Python, instances can be used as context managers using the `with`